 Parents: Pekingese x Maltese mix

-Not exactly well-known, Peke-a-tese is short, stout and furry.
-With their round face dotted with round eyes and topped with hanging ears, they are truly adorable.
-But what makes them unique is their amazing life-span of 16 years.
+Not exactly well-known, the Peke-a-tese is short, stout and furry.
+With their round face dotted with the adorable round eyes and topped with hanging ears, they are truly adorable.
+But what makes them unique is an amazing life-span of 16 years.

 So, rather than just saying “no,” tell them clearly what you expect.
-They’re intelligent enough to understand you.
+They’re smart enough to understand you.
 It’s worth noting they love to eat, which is why you must fill their bowl only at meal times.
-Also, provide them with daily exercise to keep them fit.
+Also, do provide them with daily exercise to keep them fit.

 Parents: Scottish Terrier x Maltese mix

 Tiny and fluffy, a Scottese is a bit of both parents – Maltese and Scottish Terrier.
-For a canine that weighs about 20 pounds and stands 10 inches tall, the Scottese has endured through centuries to still remain as sought-after.
+For a dog that weighs about 20 lbs and stands nearly 10 inches tall, the Scottese has endured through centuries to still remain as sought-after.

 Expect this cross-breed to be as feisty as the Scottish parent but as affectionate as the other Maltese ancestor.
 Size does not deter this hybrid from being bold and beautiful.
 Owing to these two factors, you might find it challenging to train a Scottese.

 What you can try is start with basic training using a reward system.
-Then you’ll want to build it up gradually depending on how the canine responds.
-As energetic that a Scottese may be, their exercise entails trotting outdoor for a limited period.
+Then you’ll want to gradually build it up depending on how the dog responds.
+As energetic as a Scottese may be, their exercise needs entails trotting outdoor for a limited period.

 Parents: Cairn Terrier x Maltese mix

-Get a Cairmal, and you’ll own a shaggy handful that loves interacting.
-Crossing a Maltese with a Cairn Terrier results in a Cairmal, which weighs about 13 pounds and grows to be 13 inches tall.
+Get a Cairmal, and you’ll own a shaggy handful that loves interacting with humans.
+Crossing the Maltese with a Cairn Terrier results in a Cairmal, which weighs about 13 pounds and grows to be 13 inches tall.
 Throughout their 15 years, they’re be sure to keep you entertained.

 For a smart and plucky cross-breed, the Cairmal is surprisingly obedient.
 In case you do see a stubborn streak with the Cairmal, remain consistent and positive with the rules.
-Don’t forget to shower them with praise and rewards.
+Don’t forget to shower them with praise and rewards if given the chance.

-Part Maltese and part Pug, Malti-Pugs are adorable and fun.
-It explains why even as relatively recent creations, they are quite popular.
-With the liveliness of a Maltese and the vigilance of a Pug, the canine has inherited the best of both breeds.
+Part Maltese and part Pug, Malti-Pugs are adorable yet fun.
+It explains why even as relatively new mixes, they’re quite popular.
+With the liveliness of a Maltese and the vigilance of a Pug, this dog has inherited the best of both breeds.